-Tom Bulleit founded the Bulleit Distilling Co. in YEAR with the goal of using his great-great-grandfather’s 175-year-old recipe to make fantastic, authentic bourbon.
+Tom Bulleit revamped the Bulleit Distilling Co. with the goal of using his great-great-grandfather’s 175-year-old recipe to make fantastic, authentic bourbon.
 Bulleit Bourbon is aged al east six years in American White Oak barrels that are housed in single-story warehouses.
 This allows for more control over the maturation process.
 The consistency is further enhanced by the mingling process, where two to three distillates will be mingled together to achieve a consistent nose and finish.
 Bulleit Bourbon uses large amounts of rye grain and proprietary yeast that is cultured on-site at the distillery.

 The nose is spicy, but the taste and finish are so smooth.
 The finish lasts for some time too, which is a good thing.
 Bulleit Bourbon is great to us in cocktails, because it can stand alone of give itself a proper place to stand out when mixed with other elements.
 I think it’s a pretty good base for old fashioneds.
 I tend to like my old fashioneds a little less sweet (with a small spoonful of simple syrup of the crushed sugar cube), but I really like how Bulleit plays with the bitters.
 Add some citrus-type garnish and you’re good to go.